stephenjohnlimb/boot/BitnamiKafkaHelm.md

 - [Windows Networking and Multipass](WindowsNetworkWithMultipass.md)
 - [Helm Setup](Helm.md)
 - This page configuring Bitnami/Kafka
--

 I have:
 - My local Windows machine with access to a specific local private network via Hyper-V
 - My Mac already has access to a known fixed local private network via hyperkit
 - I have a vm called `primary` and one running `Microk8s` called `microk8s-vm`
-- I have enabled `metallb` in `microk8s` to provide services on 192.168.64-50-192.168.64-100
+- I have enabled `metallb` in `microk8s` to provide services on IP range: 192.168.64-50-192.168.64-100
 - Helm has been installed on:
   - The Windows Host
   - The MacOS Host
   - The `primary` Ubuntu vm.
 - Now I have installed Kafka with:
-  - Use of an external persistent volume - so messages are retained, even if I remove the deployment
+  - Use of an external persistent volume - so messages are retained, even if I remove the deployment and reinstall
-  - A known exposed IP address `192.168.64.90` as an externally accessible to by Host PC into the Kakfa cluster in `microk8s`
+  - A known exposed IP address `192.168.64.90` as an externally accessible by Host PC into the Kakfa cluster in `microk8s`

 All I need to do now is try sending some messages into kafka via a `topic` and getting them out again!